Salihbasic/salihbasic.github.io/content/_index.md

 Hey there, I am Mahir Salihbašić.

-I live in Bosnia and Herzegovina, study mathematics, write software and babble about life.
+I live in Bosnia and Herzegovina, study mathematics and write software.

-Most of my articles have also been translated to Bosnian.

-Various files (e.g. uni exams) can be found [here](https://mahirs.xyz/files).

 # Contact